nv-morpheus/Morpheus/README.md

 NVIDIA Morpheus is an open AI application framework that provides cybersecurity developers with a highly optimized AI framework and pre-trained AI capabilities that allow them to instantaneously inspect all IP traffic across their data center fabric.
 The Morpheus developer framework allows teams to build their own optimized pipelines that address cybersecurity and information security use cases.
 Bringing a new level of security to data centers, Morpheus provides development capabilities around dynamic protection, real-time telemetry, adaptive policies, and cyber defenses for detecting and remediating cybersecurity threats.

 There are two basic ways to get started with Morpheus - using the production deployment containers on NGC or using GitHub to run the pre-built container or build from source.

 ## Getting Started with Containers on NGC

-Morpheus pre-built containers are hosted on NGC (NVIDIA GPU Cloud) and make it easy to get started running Morpheus.
+Morpheus pre-built containers are hosted on NGC (NVIDIA GPU Cloud) and make it easy to get started with running Morpheus.
 Use the link below to access the Morpheus collection.

 [https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/collections/morpheus](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/morpheus/collections/morpheus)

 Complete instructions on how to get up-and-running with the NGC containers are available in the Morpheus Quick Start Guide.

 ## Getting Started with Installation via GitHub
-If you prefer to run Morpheus from GitLab, the instructions below provide guidelines on how to get started with the pre-built container or build from source.
+If you prefer to run Morpheus from GitHub, the instructions below provide guidelines on how to get started with the pre-built container or build from source.

 #### Prerequisites